 - • branch office – set up by a local or foreign company and which acts as a commercial representation of that company;

-- • limited liability company (SRO) – it represents the most popular business form incorporated in Czech Republic and it needs a capital of CZK 1;
+- • limited liability company (SRO) – it represents the most popular business form incorporated in the Czech Republic and it needs a capital of CZK 1;

 - • cooperative – incorporated by at least five natural persons; the business form can also be set up by legal entities and, in this case, at least two entities are needed;

-- • European joint stock company, also known as Societas Europaea, can be set up in Czech Republic under the Council Regulation (EC) No. 2157/2001.
+- • European joint stock company, also known as Societas Europaea, can be set up in the Czech Republic under the Council Regulation (EC) No. 2157/2001.

 Why set up a Czech limited liability company?